Brian Epstein: Death

+After his father died in July 1967, Epstein sat shiva, the traditional week of mourning, in Liverpool, having just come out of the Priory Clinic where he had been trying to cure his acute insomnia and amphetamine addiction.
+On 23 August 1967, four days before his death, Epstein made his last visit to a Beatles recording session at the Chappell Recording Studios on Maddox Street in Mayfair, London, where they were recording Magical Mystery Tour.

 On 24 August, Epstein asked personal assistant Peter Brown and business partner Geoffrey Ellis down to Kingsley Hill, his country home in Warbleton, East Sussex, for the bank holiday weekend, approximately 50 miles (80 km) from his home in Chapel Street.
 After they arrived, Epstein decided to drive back to London alone because an expected group of friends he had invited failed to arrive, although they did turn up after Epstein left.

 At 5 p.m. the next day, on 25 August, Epstein phoned Brown at Kingsley Hill from his Chapel Street house in London.
 Brown thought that Epstein sounded "very groggy" and suggested that he take a train down to Uckfield, the nearest railway station to Kingsley Hall, instead of driving under the influence of Tuinal.
 Epstein replied that he would eat something, read his mail, and watch Juke Box Jury, then would phone Brown to tell him which train to meet.
 He never called again.

 On 27 August 1967, Epstein's butler attempted to rouse Epstein through his locked bedroom door.
-When he was unsuccessful, the butler then called Epstein's physician assistant, Joanne Petersen, who also failed to rouse him through the locked door.
+The butler then called Epstein's physician assistant, Joanne Petersen, who also failed to rouse him through the locked door.
 Petersen then called Epstein's doctor, who, with the butler, broke down the door and found Epstein in his bed, eyes closed as though asleep, an open book near his hand, and some digestive biscuits on the bedside cabinet.
-When they realised that Epstein was dead, staff swept the house for contraband, then called the police.
+When they realised that Epstein was unconscious, staff swept the house for contraband, then called the police and he was pronounced dead.
 Epstein was found on a single bed, dressed in pyjamas, with various correspondence spread over a second single bed.

-The coroner, Gavin Thurston, told the statutory inquest that Epstein's death was caused by an overdose of Carbrital, a hypnotic preparation combining the barbiturate pentobarbital with carbromal, combined with alcohol in his system, and ruled it as an accidental death.
-The pathologist, Donald Teare, stated that Epstein had been taking bromide in the form of Carbrital for some time, and that the barbiturate level in Epstein's blood was a "low fatal level."
-It was revealed that Epstein had taken six Carbrital pills to sleep, which was probably normal for him, but in combination with alcohol, his tolerance was reduced.
+The coroner, Gavin Thurston, told the statutory inquest that Epstein's death was caused by an overdose of Carbrital, a hypnotic preparation combining the barbiturate pentobarbital with carbromal, combined with alcohol in his system and ruled it as an accidental death.
+The pathologist, Donald Teare, stated that Epstein had been taking bromide in the form of Carbrital for some time and that the barbiturate level in Epstein's blood was a "low fatal level".
+It was revealed that Epstein had taken six Carbrital pills to sleep, which was probably normal for him but in combination with alcohol, his tolerance was reduced.